-The Meat Products Group includes value-added prepared meats, lunch kits and snacks, and fresh pork and poultry products sold under leading Canadian brands such as Maple Leaf®, Schneiders® and many leading regional brands.
+The Meat Products Group includes value-added prepared meats, lunch kits and snacks, and value-added fresh pork and poultry products sold under flagship Canadian brands such as Maple Leaf®, Maple Leaf Prime®, Maple Leaf Natural Selections®, Schneiders®, Schneiders® Country Naturals®, Mina®, DevourTM and many leading regional brands.
 Meat products are sold to consumers through retailers, food service and industrial channels.
-The Company also operates an international export business through a network of four offices located in Canada, Korea, Japan and Hong Kong that is focused on the sale of chilled and frozen pork and value-added meats and meals and on serving the needs of the Company's strategic international customers.
+The Company also operates an international export business through a network of three offices located in Canada, Korea and Japan, with a fourth office office in Shanghai opening in 2017, that is focused on the sale of chilled and frozen pork and value-added meats and meals and on serving the needs of the Company's strategic international customers.